 The steep nature of the hidden natural slope means that very small differences in location can have great differences in depths.

-Below this is poor quality rock (not shown) either Wheatley Limestone Member:
+Below this is poor quality rock (not shown) either Wheatley Limestone Member (only to west):

 Gravel size fragments of limestone in a yellowish brown and grey slightly sandy clay matrix locally underlining by very closely to closely fractured shelly limestone.

 Orange/yellow brown sand.
 Thin beds of weak and very weak limestone and/or gravel size fragments of limestone were locally encountered within the strata.

 Both of which may not support housing or compact, blocking the aquifer flows below.

 The black descending lines show pile foundations to 4m as at least 2m of solid ground is required below the made ground (below the red line), house foundations are normally 1.8m deep.
 Assurances have been received these will not be used, but traditional strip/pad foundations will, even if feasible, need to be as deep and be even less permeable than piles, to accommodate for the the underlying slope, and the rock quality poor, even deeper foundations may be required.

 The exact nature and depth of the foundations has not been supplied via an FOI , but this would be a difference in degree, not kind.
 Structures marked on the plan in the gardens will require foundations (unknown)

 Data is taken from the boreholes marked above, Council reports and contour maps of the land as it was prior to the tipped embankment, it concurs well with the Council report diagram in Warren Crescent,Technical Note Ecology, SUDS and Groundwater Quality 2015 (PBA Final) (REF: PBA Final)